 Yesterday I was asked once again about wormwood.
 Many people have legitimate concerns, having heard that wormwood isn't safe during pregnancy.
 Due to the controversy about this herb I spend extra timing researching it when I was studying for my Master's Degree in Herbology.
-I can also throw in over a decade of personal use with this plant with humans and pets/livestock.
+I can also throw in over fifteen years of personal use with this plant with humans and pets/livestock.

 However, used in it's whole plant form, and in quantities no where close to the 'goats got out and ate a big patch of it' situation this herb has much value to offer.
-It's helpful in gi and distresses, aids bile movement and liver function, helps protect the liver from plant toxins that are ingested around the same time, aids the body in oxygenating the uterus as well as having natural antibiotic properties.
-Most people are aware of it's anthelmintic (worm removing) properties.
-It's also historically used as a tanaecide to help the body kill tapeworms.
-It's a very valuable plant and I love using it with my pregnant goats, alpacas and horses due to the uterine enhancing and toxin protecting properties within my DWorm A herb blend that we sell on our website.
+It may be helpful in gi and distresses, may aid bile movement and liver function, may help protect the liver from plant toxins that are ingested around the same time, may aid the body in oxygenating the uterus as well as might have natural antibiotic properties.
+Most people are aware that it may have anthelmintic (worm removing) properties.
+It's also historically to be thought a tanaecide to possibly help the body kill tapeworms.
+It's a very valuable plant and I love using it with my pregnant goats, alpacas and horses due to the possible uterine enhancing and toxin protecting properties within my DWA herb blend that we sell on our website at www.firmeadowllc.com .

 May you be fully blessed!